LowPolyDuck/MezoAgent/README.md

 💡 **Example Commands**

 ### Transaction Commands
-- `"I can't sign rn because im in a tight bowling cap and its cutting off circulation to my head, can you send .01 BTC to 0xABC123"`
+- `"i cant sign rn because im in a tight bowling cap and its cutting off circulation to my head, can you send .01 BTC to 0xABC123"`
   → Sends 0.01 BTC to a recipient

-- `"I need to pay my mum's barber !
-Urgent.
-Send 100 mUSD to 0xABC123"` → Transfers 100 mUSD to a wallet
+- `"i need to pay my mums barber!
+Urgent. send 100 mUSD to 0xABC123"` → Transfers 100 mUSD to a wallet

 - `"im gonna get rekt by NK hackzoorz if u dont swap 10 musd for btc rn"`